 Risks and Legal Repercussions:

 Such activities have raised concerns due to their potential to cause accidents and fatalities.
-For instance, cities like Los Angeles have seen an increase in deaths related to these events.
 Law enforcement agencies actively discourage takeovers, enforcing laws that penalize participation.
+Participants and organizers of street takeovers can face misdemeanor charges for reckless driving and illegal spectatorship.
+Some cities are imposing harsh penalties, including fines and seizure of vehicles, to deter participants.

 Technological Impact: